angular/angular/aio/content/guide/universal.md

 {@a web-crawlers}
 #### Facilitate web crawlers

-Google, Bing, Facebook, twitter and other social media sites rely on web crawlers to index your application content and make that content searchable on the web.
+Google, Bing, Facebook, Twitter and other social media sites rely on web crawlers to index your application content and make that content searchable on the web.

 These web crawlers may be unable to navigate and index your highly-interactive, Angular application as a human user could do.